stepanataccolade/docsv2/sources/ci_projects.md

 page_keywords: ci/cd dashboard, subscription settings, CI/CD, shippable CI/CD, documentation, shippable, config, yml

 # Projects
 A project on Shippable CI corresponds to a repository in your source control that you have enabled for CI.
-To learn how to enable a repository, check out the Enable a project section in [Subscriptions doc](ci_subscriptions.md)
+To learn how to enable a repository, check out the ["Enable a project"](ci_subscriptions/#enabling-a-project) section.

 To get to the page for a particular project,